JohanSmarius/WorkshopGraphQL/VisualStudio/WorkshopManual.md

 - Add paging to the service.
 - Add mutation functionality to the service.

 The entire workshop is divided into a number of steps.
 You should follow the steps in the indicated order.
-If you run into problems or have any questions, just ask Johan.
+If you run into problems or have any questions, just ask Johan or look at the completed code in the folder `Completed code` that is part of this repo.

 ## GraphQL support in C#/.NET
 Unfortunately, there is no native support for GraphQL in ASP.NET Core or any other part of .NET.
 There are some good open-source projects that allow us to build GraphQL servers in C#.
 There are 2 popular projects: